 “You have to remember, it didn’t all happen at once.
 It’s not as if three billion people all got a glimpse of the future at the same time.
 It was gradual, over a period of many years.
 Decades.
 At first no-one understood what was happening.
 Sometimes whole cities travelled, other times only a few people at a time.

 “It was only a few days later that reports started to emerge of people spontaneously fainting.
 Regaining consciousness seconds later with what we came to understand was knowledge of the future.
 Most were profoundly transformed by the experience.
 We called it ‘travelling’.
 People’s eyes would go white when it happened.
-Some would lose their balance but remained conscious.
-Others fainted or had nose bleeds; a few had full-blown seizures.
+Some fainted or had nose bleeds; a few had full-blown seizures.

 “As the years passed we learned more about travelling.
 It turned out that it only happened once in your life, and only to the people already born on the day of His appearance.
-You never knew when or where it would happen, just that somehow it never seemed to put you or others in danger when it did.
-That, to me, was a sign that an extraordinary intelligence was behind everything; a glimmer of hope for our collective future.
-The premonitions were always just fragments, never fully formed pictures; sometimes they contradicted one another.
+You never knew when or where it would happen, only that somehow it never seemed to put you or others in danger when it did.
+To me, that was a sign that an extraordinary intelligence was pulling the strings with some unknown higher purpose; a glimmer of hope for our collective future.
+The premonitions were always fragments, never fully formed pictures; sometimes they contradicted one another.
 We were baffled.
 We wanted to know what it all meant.

-“I am here today to tell you that you carry in you the ability to change the course of things.
+“I am here to tell you that you have the ability to change the course of things.
 To change us for the better.
 To save us.
 It is not too late; it will never be too late.

-“Throughout my life I’ve been asked many times what it was that I saw when I travelled.
+“Throughout my life I’ve been asked many times what I saw when I travelled.
 I’ve always refused to answer that question and that will not change today.
-But let me explain why.
+Let me explain why.

 “I’ve dedicated my life to quantum physics, and I can tell you that sometimes all it takes is the observation of a given reality to change it.
-Paradoxically, an awareness of your own future is enough to cause it to happen.
-And frankly, as I stand at the twilight of my own life, I wonder how much happier my life would have been if I had not been so obsessed with finding the answers; instead of just taking care of the people by my side.
-I lost my wife to cancer ten years ago and not one day goes by that I don’t regret not being there when she passed away.
+Paradoxically, awareness of your own future is enough to cause it to happen in the first place.
+And frankly, as I stand at the twilight of my own life, I wonder how much happier my life would have been if I had not been so obsessed with finding the answers.
+I lost my wife to cancer ten years ago; not one day goes by that I don’t regret the time I spent away from her.

 “So live your lives in the bliss of not knowing everything, in the gift of the unknown.
 In the wonder of what Shakespeare once called the ‘Undiscovered Country’.